The Arcadeo Gaming chair has 10 customizable zones of haptic feedback

-Arcadeo isn't messing around with its first connected gaming chair.
+Arcadeo isn't messing around with its first connected-gaming chair.
 The Arcadeo Gaming chair has 10 haptic transducers positioned along its spine and seat, plus a 16-core multiprocessor that takes multichannel audio and turns it into physical vibrations.
-The chair connects to a PC, TV or console via USB-C -- since the sensors are tuned to read audio, it works with any platform and any game (or Netflix binge session) instantly.
+The chair connects to a PC, TV or console via USB-C: Since the sensors are tuned to read audio, it works with any platform and any game (or Netflix binge session) instantly.

 Sponsored Links